CMU-18739L-S15/18739L-s15-coursedocs/README.md

    [smart energy switch](http://www.amazon.com/gp/product/B007UZH7B8/ref=od_aui_detailpages00?ie=UTF8&psc=1)
    (for safe remote control of a power outlet).

-I am happy to consider other equipment, but the above should provide some nice possibilities.
+I am happy to consider other equipment (say an RFID reader, or a DIY electronic door lock), but the above should provide some nice possibilities.